-Members are reminded that a pass threshold of 50% applies to all Grant Aid Programmes and that groups are not required to demonstrate match funding however where a group evidences match funding this is reflected in the scoring.
-Members are advised that all proposed awards are subject to the receipt of all relevant supporting documentation, or the offer of funding will be withdrawn.
+Members were reminded that a pass threshold of 50% applies to all Grant Aid Programmes and that groups are not required to demonstrate match funding however where a group evidences match funding this is reflected in the scoring.
+Members were advised that all proposed awards were subject to the receipt of all relevant supporting documentation, or the offer of funding will be withdrawn.

-A financial and detailed summary of applications received for the 2 open grant calls is provided below.
-A full list of all the applications received and the scores awarded is enclosed for Members' information.
+A financial and detailed summary of applications received for the 2 open grant calls was provided below.
+A full list of all the applications received and the scores awarded was circulated for Members' information.